 This class prepares dancers not only for greater depth, expressivity and confidence in their performance, but also familiarizes them with the techniques they will experience in most college dance programs.

 SJDT is lucky to have technique-driven modern dance: Cunningham-based technique for Level 4 and Graham-based technique for Level 5.
 This gives students a deep understanding of modern dance techniques, including use of the back to initiate motion, the center of gravity in fall and recovery, unconventional music genres, exploration of dynamics, and use of visualization and imagery to motivate expressivity.

-At San Jose Dance Theatre, our Men’s Class is specially designed for the technical skills needed for the male ballet dancer: strength, flexibility, turns, jumps, acting/pantomime on the stage, and basic partnering with the female dancer.
+San Jose Dance Theatre offers a variety of men’s ballet training programs.
+Our Men’s Class is specially designed for the technical skills needed for the male ballet dancer: strength, flexibility, turns, jumps, acting/pantomime on the stage, and basic partnering with the female dancer.
 A minimum of three boys is required to run this class.

 Master Classes and Educational Lectures Open to our students and the public.